kaffepausse71/SKINBASE18/README.md

-Kodi 18 Repo for Skins 😁
+# SKINBASE Repo für Kodi 18  😁 The Biggest Repo of the World  😁